Lorinda Cherry: Computer science career

 My feeling about a lot of those tools is their value in education is as much pointing out to people who are learning to write that they have choices and make choices when they do it.
 They don't think of a writing task as making choices per se.
 Once they get it on paper they think it's cast in stone.
 So it makes them edit.

 After the wwb was released in 1980, Bell Labs incorporated it into company-wide writing workshops.

 One of the last projects Cherry did was an analysis of transcriptions of calls to AT&T Trouble Centers, searching these inconsistently formatted texts for evidence of systemic problems.
 The work resulted in changes in AT&T's internal policies.
 She was one of three co-inventors listed on AT&T's patent on a "Method and system for verifying the status of 911 emergency telephone services".
 In July 1994 Cherry was part of a group that worked to make AT&T's 1-800 numbers directory available on the nascent Internet.
 The team dealt with both technical and political issues to produce the online directory, which became one of the first "Cool links" identified by Yahoo!.

 Although most of her work was done for the Unix environment, Cherry's work was also included in the Plan 9 operating system.

-Cherry left Bell Labs in 1994.
+At the divestiture of AT&T and Lucent in 1996, Cherry went with the newly formed AT&T Labs.

 Personal life and death

-Cherry, who lived in the Gillette, New Jersey section of Long Hill Township, New Jersey, joined the Northern New Jersey Region chapter of the Sports Car Club of America (SCCA) in July 1967.
-She raced cars, then served as marshal and handled some administrative duties.
+Cherry, who lived in the Gillette, New Jersey, section of Long Hill Township, New Jersey, joined the Northern New Jersey Region chapter of the Sports Car Club of America (SCCA) in July 1967.
+She raced cars, served as marshal, and handled administrative duties.
 She also showed award-winning Doberman Pinschers.

 Cherry died in February 2022, at the age of 77.
 Her death was announced on February 16, 2022.
 She was survived by her sister, Carynn Kelley-Katz.